lorenzo-zappone/netflix_project/README.md

 1. Open the Airflow UI in your web browser.
 2. Click on the "Admin" menu item in the top-left corner, then select "Connections" from the dropdown menu.
 3. Click on the "Add" button to create a new connection.
-4. Choose an appropriate connection type (e.g. "SSH") and fill in the necessary information (e.g. hostname, port, username, password, etc.).
+4. Choose an appropriate connection type and fill in the necessary information (e.g. hostname, port, username, password, etc.).
 5. Repeat steps 3 and 4 for any additional connections that you need (e.g. an Airbyte connection, a DBT Cloud connection, etc.).

 ### Configure the Airbyte connection